 Milly Warner

-Alongside her role with us, Milly currently works one day per week as a Research Assistant for the Trusting Communities: Principles of Community Ownership and Stewardship project at the Bartlett School of Planning, UCL.
+Alongside her role with us, Milly works one day per week as a Research Assistant for the Trusting Communities: Principles of Community Ownership and Stewardship project at the Bartlett School of Planning, UCL.
+The project is exploring community ownership structures across a range of assets such as land, housing, and energy.

 Biggest career influence?